EccentricOrbit/ecc_curriculum/tutorials/fnaf.md

         playNote(0, 0.5)
         playNote(0, 1)
 ```
 In this code, we're making music with a computer, and we're using a special trick called a "pitch bend" to make the notes sound a bit different.
-First, we have a quiet moment with rest(28), which means we wait for 28 beats before we start playing notes again.
+First, we have a quiet moment with `rest(28)`, which means we wait for 28 beats before we start playing notes again.

-When we play notes with playNote, we're like hitting keys on a piano.
-But here's the cool part: we use with bend(cents = -10) to make the notes sound slightly lower than they normally would.
+When we play notes with `playNote`, we're like hitting keys on a piano.
+But here's the cool part: we use with `bend(cents = -10)` to make the notes sound slightly lower than they normally would.
 Imagine you're singing a note and then you make your voice go a bit lower—that's what the bend does to the computer's notes.

-The cents part is a way to measure how much we change the note.
+The `cents` part is a way to measure how much we change the note.
 Just like inches can measure how tall you are, cents measure how much we're bending the note.
 A "cent" is really, really tiny; it takes 100 of them to change a note to the next one on a piano.
 Here, we're only changing the note by -10 cents, which is just a tiny bit lower, so it's not a big change but it adds something special to the music.

-We also use with gain([0,4], 4) to make the notes start quiet and get louder.
+We also use with `gain([0,4], 4)` to make the notes start quiet and get louder.
 So, as we play each note with the pitch bend making them slightly lower, they also start really soft and gradually become louder.
 This combination of getting louder and the slight bend in pitch creates a cool effect that makes the music more interesting.

 Lastly, the pitch bend can be set to change over time or stay the same for all the notes.
 In our example, we're keeping it the same for a little while as we play our notes.
 This way, the music has a unique sound that's different from just hitting piano keys normally.